smeisegeier/pandas-plots/README.md

   - `show_venn2()` displays a venn diagram for 2 sets
   - `show_venn3()` displays a venn diagram for 3 sets

-- `txt` includes some text based utilities
+- `hlp` contains some (variety) helper functions
+  - `df_to_series()` converts a dataframe to a series
+  - `mean_confidence_interval()` calculates mean and confidence interval for a series
-  - `wrap` formats strings or lists to a given width to fit nicely on the screen
+  - `wrap_text()` formats strings or lists to a given width to fit nicely on the screen
+  - `replace_delimiter_outside_quotes()` when manual import of csv files is needed: replaces delimiters only outside of quotes

-> note: theming can be controlled through all functions by setting the environment variable `THEME` to either light or dark
+> note: theme setting can be controlled through all functions by setting the environment variable `THEME` to either light or dark

 ## more examples